shiquda/shiquda_UserScript/Script finder/README.md

 ## Script Finder

 The Script Finder userscript allows you to find and manage user scripts on any website.
-It provides a convenient way to search, install, and manage userscripts from Greasy Fork.
-With Script Finder, you can easily enhance your browsing experience by adding custom scripts to your favorite websites.
+It provides a convenient way to search and install userscripts from Greasy Fork.
+With Script Finder, you can easily enhance your browsing experience by adding custom scripts to your favorite websites easily.

 ### Features

 -   Search for userscripts based on website domain
--   View detailed information about each script, including author, description, installs, and rating
+-   View detailed information about each script, including author, description, installs, version and rating
--   Install or uninstall userscripts with a single click
+-   Install userscripts with a single click
--   Easily manage and organize your installed userscripts

 ### How to Use